 (And I love sugary, fruity cocktails, so you know this is good.)

-If you love apples, this Honeycrisp apple cocktail will be your new favorite fall drink because it’s 100% apple, at least in flavor.
+If you love apples, this Honeycrisp apple cocktail will be your new favorite fall drink.

-Imagine injecting an apple with vodka and sprinkling a little cinnamon and ground ginger on top.
+Imagine injecting an apple with vodka, then sprinkling it with cinnamon and ground ginger.
 That’s how this drink tastes.

-So the next time the weather gets cool, pull on a sweater, light a bonfire, and sip on this while sitting beside it.
+So the next time the weather gets cool, pull on a sweater, light a bonfire, and sip on this gorgeous drink.

 If there’s a drink that captures “sitting on the beach while the waves roll in,” the mixed citrus daiquiri is it.